Quasi-triangular, factorizable anti-dendriform bialgebras and relative Rota-Baxter operators

 Within the theory of Lie bialgebras, coboundary Lie bialgebras especially quasi-triangular Lie bialgebras play important roles in mathematical physics.
-Factorizable Lie bialgebras constitute a specialized subclass of quasi-triangular Lie bialgebras that bridge classical $r$-matrices with certain factorization problems.
-These structures find diverse applications in integrable systems (see \cite{022} and references therein).
+Factorizable Lie bialgebras \cite{022} constitute a specialized subclass of quasi-triangular Lie bialgebras that bridge classical $r$-matrices with certain factorization problems.
+These structures find diverse applications in integrable systems \cite{102,103}.
 Recently, these foundational results have been extended to antisymmetric infinitesimal bialgebras \cite{029}, pre-Lie bialgebras \cite{033} and Leibniz bialgebras \cite{07}.

 We studied the bialgebra theory for anti-dendriform algebras in \cite{030}, characterized by double constructions of associative algebras via commutative Connes cocycles and certain matched pairs of associative algebras as well as anti-dendriform algebras.
 While a skew-symmetric solution of the anti-dendriform Yang-Baxter equation (AD-YBE) yields a coboundary anti-dendriform bialgebra \cite{030}, this paper investigates how solutions without skew-symmetry induce anti-dendriform bialgebras.
 We verify that the solutions of the AD-YBE whose symmetric parts are invariant gives rise to quasi-triangular anti-dendriform bialgebras.
 Furthermore, Factorizable anti-dendriform bialgebras as a special class of quasi-triangular anti-dendriform bialgebras are considered.
 The double space of any anti-dendriform bialgebra has a factorizable anti-dendriform bialgebra structure.
-We express the solutions of the AD-YBE whose symmetric parts are invariant in terms of relative Rota-Baxter operators on anti-dendriform algebras.
+We demonstrate that the solutions of the AD-YBE whose symmetric parts are invariant in terms of relative Rota-Baxter operators on anti-dendriform algebras.